 But to give you an indication of pricing, here are a few ball-park figures.
 These costs are before health insurance rebates, and assumptions of good oral health.
 Payment plan options are available, to make the procedure more financially manageable.

-- Multiple Teeth Implant, depending on the number of teeth missing, cost starts from $7,500
+- Multiple Teeth Implants: depending on the number of teeth missing, cost starts from $8,500*.

-- Full Arch Overdenture, a denture support by implants, cost starts from $16,000
+- Implant-supported Overdenture: supported by dental implants, cost starts from $20,000*.

 Everyone’s mouth is a bit different.
 Everyone’s surgical needs are a bit different.
 Everyone’s cost is different.
 Don’t waste your time or set yourself up with false expectations by getting quotes online.
 Book your complimentary dental implant consultation with Aria Dental today and find out for yourself.